jasontibbitts/formfill/README.md

 Well, currently it doesn't manipulate any kind of field beyond a text field.
 And you can probably kill it somehow.
 It doesn't handle spaces or equals signs in field names.

+## What does it need?
+Python 3.
+Probably 3.2 or newer, but I only have 3.4 around so that's what works.
+It uses only modules that come with Python (zipfile, xml.dom.minidom, etc.).
+And Libreoffice.